Anjisnu-123/ML-Algo/Day 24 /Content.md

 - Non-linear decision boundaries are needed
 - Class-specific covariance is present
 - Working with moderate sample sizes or high-dimensional data
+- Situations with multicollinearity

+When to choose QDA over LDA:
+- Assumption violations
+- Complexity of data
+- More parameters for flexibility
+- Imbalance in class sizes
+- Exploratory data analysis

 ## K-Nearest Centroid (KNC)